-(1) If the peripheral is already in IDLE, setting PERIS (bit 3 of ISTR) to 0 and executing the IDLE instruction will wake up all peripherals, and PICR bit settings will be ignored.
-If PERIS = 1, executing the IDLE instruction will wake up the peripheral if the PICR bit is 0.
+If the peripheral is already in IDLE, setting PERI (bit 3 of ICR) to 0 and executing the IDLE instruction will wake up all peripherals, and PICR bit settings will be ignored.
+If PERIS (bit 3 of ISTR) = 1, executing the IDLE instruction will wake up the peripheral if its PICR bit is 0.